LukaHarambasic/harambasic.de/src/content/posts/mac-utility-must-haves.md

 ## Motivation

 Over the last few years, I have repeatedly recommended these utilities and shortcuts to friends.
 Most of them are in developer roles.
-I also used them while coding a lot, but I also switched focus from pure design to university-related work.
+I used them while coding a lot, but I also used them for pure design and university-related work.
 The recommendations are stable and versatile.
-As you'll see below, I'm currently working as a Product Manager; therefore, most examples focus on that task field.
+As you'll see below, I currently work as a Product Manager; therefore, most examples focus on that task field.
 But you can make it your own.

 If you are interested in a video walking you thorugh these tools I can recommend [Set up a Mac in 2024 for Power Users and Developers](https://www.youtube.com/watch?v=GK7zLYAXdDs) by [Syntax](https://syntax.fm/), which covers almost everything I describe here.